mendix/docs/content/en/docs/refguide/runtime/communication-patterns.md

 | Runtime Operation ID | The unique ID                                                |
 | Parameters           | The parameters that the Runtime Operation expects for its operation. |

-Because we are only exporting the ID and the parameters, it is harder for outsiders to understand which data is being requested.
+Because we are only exporting the ID and the parameters, it is harder for outsiders to understand what data is being requested.
 Additionally, only the CRUD commands registered as a Runtime Operation with the corresponding ID can be executed.
 This architecture enhances the security of your application.

 When a request is submitted from the Client to the Runtime, the Runtime Operation ID is matched to the corresponding Runtime Operation in the registry.
 The Runtime Operation is then executed, and its response is sent back to the Client.